michaelbragg/2015.ctbusinessawards.co.uk/web/_awards/communications.md

 If successful in being shortlisted for the award, a summary of your company will appear in the Coventry Telegraph&rsquo;s  coverage, along with the information you provide on this form (except specific financials).
 Please include any general background information which you would be happy to see in print.

 ## Entry Submission

+If you are entering this category, please keep week commencing [TBC] free for face to face judging with our panel.
+In the event that you are shortlisted for the award, we will commence filming on the [TBC].

 **All submissions to be received by 5pm&nbsp;Friday, 1&nbsp;May&nbsp;2015**